Blockstream/greenlight/docs/src/getting-started/register.md

 node on the lightning network is identified by a public key and the corresponding private key is one of these secrets.
 In the next step, we'll connect to the _Scheduler_ using a developer identity and register the node.
-This requires you to proof that you own the private key mentioned previously.
+This requires you to prove that you own the private key mentioned previously.

 At the end of this section your node will be registered on Greenlight and you will have a device-identity that can be used to connect the node.